ian-1/property-setter/README.md

 So I know where a property is
 I want to set the address when I add a new property

+As a Property Manager
+So I can choose which property to remove from my portfolio I want to be able to specify which property to remove using a unique code

 ## Domain Model ##

 |Property Manager|